-IRD-WG Membership: Edmon Chung from the GNSO and James Galvin from the SSAC chair the IRD-WG.7 The IRD-WG members include a total of eighteen participants from gNSO, ccNSO, ALAC and SSAC.8 There is also some geographic diversity in the membership with participants from China, Tunisia, New Zealand, Russia, and the USA.
+IRD-WG Membership: Edmon Chung from the GNSO and James Galvin from the SSAC chair the IRD-WG.
+The IRD-WG members include a total of eighteen participants from gNSO, ccNSO, ALAC and SSAC.
+There is also some geographic diversity in the membership with participants from China, New Zealand, Pakistan, Peru, Russia, Tunisia, and the USA.

-7 The IRD-WG would also like to acknowledge that Jeremy Hitchcock was chair of the WG representing SSAC until December 2010.
+&lt;sup>7 The IRD-WG would also like to acknowledge that Jeremy Hitchcock was chair of the WG representing SSAC until December 2010.

-8 For a list of the IRD-WG members and the Charter, see the IRD-WG wiki at https://st.icann.org/int-reg-data-wg/index.cgi?internationalized_registration_data_working_group.
+&lt;sup>8 For a list of the IRD-WG members and the Charter, see the IRD-WG wiki at https://st.icann.org/int-reg-data-wg/index.cgi?internationalized\registration\data\working\group.